Mafia Wars

 Mafia Wars is a defunct freemium multiplayer social network game created by Zynga.
 Players assume the roles of gangsters while building their own Mafia-type organization.
-The players fight and "rob" other players online - completing jobs, missions, and operations to gain rewards and strength in an endless game.

-Mafia Wars won the 2009 Webby Award People's Voice Winner in the Games category.
+The players fight and "rob" other players online-completing jobs, missions, and operations while gaining rewards and strength in an endless game.
+Mafia Wars won the 2009 Webby Award People's Voice Winner in the games category.

 A sequel, Mafia Wars 2, was released in October 2011 and was shut down on December 30, 2012.
 On April 5, 2016, it was announced via Zynga's forums that Mafia Wars would close down on June 6, 2016.
-Players were informed of this via an in-game message.
+Players were informed via an in-game message.
 The game was taken offline shortly past midnight PDT on June 7, 2016.
 The game was relaunched on mobile in April 2017 for selected markets, featuring revamped mechanics.
-In July 2017, Zynga announced that all future work on the game was cancelled and the game was discontinued.
+In July 2017, Zynga announced that all future work on the game was canceled and the game was discontinued.